MySQL on Linux

 sudo mysql -u root -p

-Enter the root password you set during the installation process.
-If you can log in without any errors, MySQL is installed and running correctly.
+Enter the root password you set during installation.
+If you can log in without errors, MySQL is installed and running correctly.

 Conclusion

-You have successfully installed MySQL on your Linux system.
-You can now start using MySQL to create databases, tables, and manage your data.
+You’ve successfully installed MySQL on your Linux system.
+You can now create databases, tables, and manage your data.

-If you have any questions or feedback, feel free to contact me on Twitter.
-I’d be happy to help!
+If you have any questions, feel free to contact me on Twitter.